-I think the Google Sniper 2 approach is a good one, but ONLY if you follow George’s instructions to the letter.
+I think the Google Sniper 2 approach is a great one, but ONLY if you follow George’s instructions to the letter.

 The long term success of this program is dependent on George and his team, who are responsible for keeping it up to date.